Time-aware itinerary planning

 Best for

-Long weekends, wellness getaways, and travelers avoiding rush-heavy schedules.
+Long weekends, wellness getaways, and travelers who do not want a rushed schedule.

 For a steady mix of must-sees and breathing room.

-Travelers who want a practical mix of key sights and breathing room.
+Travelers who want a practical mix of key sights, meals, and breathing room.

 Typical day highlights